jil1710/AzureBlob/README.md

 - **Step 2 :**

-    Download the below nuget package in order to start with azure redis cache.
+    Download the below nuget package in order to start with azure storage blob.

     ```csharp
         Azure.Storage.Blobs